carsonmcdonald/mruby-teensy/README.md

 make install
 ```

+You will find the source for the program split between two the csrc directory
+where the C source is and the rbsrc directory where the ruby source is.

 The included mruby program currently doesn't do any more than set a variable
 to a value.
 I hope to make more complicated examples as I find the time.